anoxil/RemoteNAO/RemoteNAO-client-mobile/README.md

 I have used Expo to develop this project and I recommend it to you as well.
 You can find more info in the [documentation](https://docs.expo.io/versions/latest/).

+Also remember to change the "remote-nao.herokuapp.com" occurence with your own Heroku server.

 ## How to use it ?